Shanhua Temple

 Shanhua Temple (善化寺 (Shànhùa Sì)) is a Buddhist temple located in Datong, Shanxi Province, China.
 The temple was first founded during the early 8th century of the Tang dynasty, but its earliest surviving building dates from the 11th century.
 The temple was heavily repaired over the years, and today three original halls and two recently rebuilt pavilions survive.
-The largest, and earliest hall, dating from the 11th-century Liao dynasty, is the Mahavira Hall and is one of the largest of its kind in China.
+The largest, and earliest hall, dating from the 11th-century Liao dynasty, is the Daxiongbao Hall and is one of the largest of its kind in China.
 Also historically significant are the Main Gate and Sansheng Hall, both dating from 12th century during the Jin dynasty.

 History

 The Shanhua Temple was first founded during the Kaiyuan period of the Tang dynasty (713-741) under the patronage of emperor Xuanzong, at which time it was known as the Kaiyuan Temple.
 After the fall of the Tang dynasty during the Five Dynasties period (906-960), the temple underwent a name change and was known as Da Pu’ensi.
 During this chaotic time, out of ten buildings at the temple, only three or four escaped destruction.
 After the takeover by the Liao dynasty in 960, the temple assumed its present configuration.